amitie10g/docker-megafuse/README.md

 # docker-megafuse

-This is an attemp to build an Alpine-based Docker image for access MEGA via FUSE, using its SDK
+This is an attemp to build an Alpine-based Docker image for access MEGA via FUSE, using its SDK.

+An image based on the Matteo Serva's project is also available at a dedicated branch.

 ## Instructions